 Exotic Pet Dental Care in Charleston, SC

 Exotic pets need routine dental care to stay healthy and live longer.
-With rabbits, guinea pigs, chinchillas, ferrets, exotic small mammals and even reptiles, dental issues can be hard to detect.
+With rabbits, guinea pigs, chinchillas, ferrets, pocket pets, and even reptiles, dental issues can be hard to detect.
 Their symptoms are subtle at best and may not come to light until their condition has become much worse.
 At Exotic Vet Care, we strongly recommend regular wellness exams so we can check your pet’s oral cavity for signs of disease.
 This allows us to catch issues sooner and treat them before they have the opportunity to advance.

 Click the button below to book now!